 How Will Family Members Be Involved in the Treatment Process?

 Family involvement is a core component of the treatment program at HillsidesCares.
 Parents are strongly encouraged to participate in family therapy, which typically occurs one time per week.
-However, the frequency of sessions is ultimately decided by the family, child, and therapist.
+However, the family, child, and therapist ultimately decide the frequency of sessions.
 Families are also invited to participate in multi-family therapy groups and family events on campus, such as viewing our talent show or visiting during holidays.
 Also, parents will receive regular phone or virtual check-ins and ongoing support from their therapist regarding updates about treatment progress.
 In the instance of a crisis, parents are notified immediately, no matter the time of day or night.

 How Many Other Children Will Be in the Programs?